Generating Retirement Income

-- We intend to keep at least one years’ worth of basic living expenses in cash savings.
+- Bucket #1 – we intend to keep at least one years’ worth of basic living expenses in cash savings.
 That is likely somewhere up to $50,000.

 - Cash from a couple of low-cost, diversified, U.S. equity or dividend ETFs that pay distributions.
-Examples of those ETFs are VTI or HDV.
-(We will spend the distributions generated by our ETFs each month and quarter, and eventually draw-down the capital – likely our RRSP first.)
+One example of that is U.S. ETF VTI.
+(We will spend the distributions generated by our ETFs each month or quarter, and eventually draw-down the capital – likely our RRSP first.)

 This is contrarian thinking since as you age, most gurus have long written about putting most of your assets into bonds as you get older.